 Adoption offers so much hope and love, support and encouragement, questions and answers.
 We were filled with so much anticipation at the opportunity before us when our family began the adoption process.
 Our inexperience with how to begin and what to expect when planning for an adoption left us seeking support in every direction possible and quickly learning with each step along the way.

-We found our adoption agency and social worker very helpful with most of our to-dos and preparations.
+We found our adoption agency and social worker very helpful with most of our to-dos and preparations for the process of adoption.
 When combing through paperwork and planning for our home study, our family received advice and assistance that eased our experience as we dove into adoption.
-However, with all of the red tape we worked to get through and help we received to get there, we still found ourselves gaining wisdom through our experiences from some of the things no one tells you before you start the adoption process.
+However, with all of the red tape we worked to get through and the help we received to get there, we still found ourselves gaining wisdom through our experiences from some of the things no one tells you before you start the adoption process.
 In our family, we are still in the waiting stage of adoption, but we have learned four big concepts that were not in our instruction manual.

 1. You will need a village